-As you're racking your brain to find that perfect Valentine's Day gift, you might want to consider, whether for yourself or your spouse, a contribution to an individual retirement account (IRA).
+As Valentine's Day approaches, many wonder how to best express their love.
+Sure, dozens of roses, chocolates, or a Shakespearean sonnet would bring happiness this Valentine's Day, but you might want to consider-whether for yourself or your spouse-a contribution to an individual retirement account (IRA).
+Nothing is more romantic than a secure financial future!

-These popular retirement savings accounts are used by about 48 million US households to grow and maintain their savings, and our research shows that Americans have more than \$11 trillion in assets invested in these accounts.
+These popular retirement savings accounts are used by about 48 million US households to grow and maintain their savings, and our research shows that Americans have more than \$13 trillion in assets invested in these accounts.
 Traditional IRAs are the most common type of IRA, although Roth IRAs have been increasing in popularity.